When Shoplifting Is A Felony: Retailers Back Harsher Penalties For Store Theft

 Home Depot made headlines last year when it said the nation's opioid epidemic was a big cause of "shrink" — a word retailers use when merchandise goes missing, whether stolen by employees or outsiders.
 Public defenders tend to describe shoplifting cases as crimes of poverty, drug abuse and mental illness.

-Thalia Karny had just moved from the Bronx to the uber-wealthy Manhattan as a public defender when she met Qulon McCain.
+Thalia Karny had just moved from the Bronx to the über-wealthy Manhattan as a public defender when she met Qulon McCain.
 He'd been caught stealing socks from Bloomingdale's, and like Welch in Tennessee faced a bumped-up felony charge because the store had given him a "trespass notice."

 McCain told her he was homeless.
 That he had mental illness.
 That he wanted to get better.
 He spent almost nine months in prison, she says, before finding a place in a mental-health treatment center.